Category

 • Create a natural disaster policy

-• Improve natural disaster communication protocols
+• Improve communication protocols

 • Review and improve parking lot safety rules